 Teach English in a Non-native Speaking Country

-If you teach English as a second language (ESL) in a foreign country, you are likely to have classes that vary in size.
+If you teach English as a second language (ESL) in a foreign country, you will likely have classes that vary in size.
 In some areas, ESL teachers will find themselves instructing up to 40 students at a time.

 Often, ESL teachers who work in a foreign country will be provided housing, airfare to and from the host country, or related benefits by the school where they are working.

-If ESL teaching is something that interests you, explore your opportunities carefully before you commit to one choice.
+If ESL teaching interests you, explore your opportunities carefully before committing to one choice.
 ESL teaching can be your chance to make a difference.
 Are you ready to take the chance and embark on a new career direction?

 Start preparing for a career to teach English to students who are learning the language?
 Are you an English as a second language (ESL) teacher hoping to move up to manage a program?